Scottapotamas/fuji-G-mount/protocol/README.md

 Sniffing of the communications between the body and lens is achieved with a modified MCEX-45G, and builds from the basic electrical analysis described in [the electrical README](/electrical).

+### Logic Analyser Captures

+Useful trace files are committed to the `captures` folder.

+These files require Saleae's Logic 2 tool for viewing.
+It's freely available for download on their website [here](https://www.saleae.com/downloads/).

+Specific packets or sections of interest are converted into a more digestible form and are saved in `/packet-captures` as hex encoded binary files.

 # SPI Communication

 We can make the assumption about the specific IN/OUT pins because there ares in the logic captures which show one-way initial send packets, and occasional one-way responses.